 I decided after University I was going to start driving lessons again.
 Unfortunately before I got chance to I started having seizures again.
 After then I realised that I couldn’t learn to drive unless I was seizure free for a couple of years.
 I was absolutely heartbroken.
 Several years on and I continue to live my life without having a driving license and being able to learn to drive.
 The normality for me lies with getting around with my disabled bus pass.

-There is quite a stigma around the epilepsy, not everyone realises how epilepsy can actually effect driving.
+There is quite a stigma with epilepsy, not everyone realises how epilepsy can actually effect driving.
 I thought I’d share with you some of the questions and opinions I’ve encountered from others:

 “You have epilepsy doesn’t that mean you can’t drive?”